davidagross/mandelbrot-js/README.md

 Mandelbrot.js
 =============

-Vanilla Mandelbrot Set renderer in HTML5 canvas and javascript.
+Vanilla Mandelbrot Set renderer in HTML5 canvas and JavaScript.

 This code running in action can be seen at http://mandelbrot-set.com